dd86k/alicedbg/README.md

 ## With DUB

-DUB is highly required to build the project.
+Using DUB is recommended to build the project.
 A compiler can be chosen with the `--compiler=` switch.
 I try to support DMD, GDC, and LDC as much as possible.

 Do note that the `betterC` mode is activated for normal builds and